sassoftware/sas-studio-custom-steps/GEO - Shape Files/README.md

 1. Name for the GEO Provider
 2. Label for the GEO Provider

-	User can use name or label freely.
+	*User can use name or label freely.*

-3. The Type of GEO Provider (only choice for now is casTableRederence)
+3. The Type of GEO Provider
+	*The only choice for now is casTableRederence.*

-4. The Geometry Type, based on the shape file is possible to select polygons or polylines.
+4. The Geometry Type, based on the shape file
+	*Is possible to select polygons or polylines.*
 5. The ID Column
 6. The SEQUENCE Column
 7. The X Column
 8. The Y Column
 9. The SEGMENT Column

-	For all this columns user can use the prompts to select one of the variables contained in the promoted table.
+	*For all this columns user can use the prompts to select one of the variables contained in the promoted table.*
-	For some of this prompts values are already passed, because in most cases the variables have those names, but user is free to change them.
+	*For some of this prompts values are already passed, because in most cases the variables have those names, but user is free to change them.*

 10. The .prj file containing the coordinate Space to assign to the GEO Provider

-	This file is one of the files that make up a Shape File.
+	*This file is one of the files that make up a Shape File.*

 ![Create Geo Provider](./img/CreateGeoProvider.png)